 |Michigan Real Estate Practice Exam|

 If you’ve already taken the exam you may be wondering, “where can I get a real estate license now that I’ve passed?”
-In most states you won’t be able to work as a real estate salesperson as soon as you pass the exam.
+In most states you won’t be able to work as a real estate agent as soon as you pass the exam.
 At best you’ll receive an inactive real estate license that’s just a temporary placeholder until the license is active.

 To become eligible for an active real estate license you need to have an employing or sponsoring real estate broker.
 State licensing agencies require that salespeople work under the supervision of a broker who can help ensure agents follow the law.